Young Artist Development and Community Engagement Programs »

 Summer Youth Musical »

-Beginning in the summer of 2013, Amarillo Opera is the sole sponsor of the annual Summer Youth Musical at the Globe-News Center for the Performing Arts.
+Between 2013 and 2016, Amarillo Opera was the sole sponsor of the annual Summer Youth Musical at the Globe-News Center for the Performing Arts.
 Launched in the summer of 2004 as a collaborative effort with Civic Amarillo and aimed at ages 9-19, it is an invaluable training ground for young regional singers.
-Artists in Training participants serve as mentors to these middle and high school aged young artists.
+Beginning in the summer of 2017, the annual musical will be produced by our partners at Amarillo College.
+Amarillo Opera will continue to support the musical by providing costume, scenic and technical elements.

 Sunday Sessions: An Actor's Intensive »